Skip to main content

 A penile implant, also called a penile prosthesis, is a medical device which is surgically implanted into the erection chambers of the penis in case of severe ED.

-A penile implant is an option if you have tried PDE5Is and Intracavernous injections; both had little effect on ED.
+A penile implant is an option if you have tried PDE5Is and Intracavernous Injections and both had little effect on ED.
 It may also be recommended if you can not use PDE5Is or the drugs in the injections.
 If you have tried PDE5Is and injections but are unhappy with the results and you want a permanent solution, a penile implant may be an option for you.

 Read More